isaac-code/lifestream-streammanager/docs/stream_flow_refactor.md

+when we request we create a stream record

 when we request for content by pretty name, we search if the channel with this pretty name exist if it does and stream is available we just send the streamLink if it does and the stream is not available we start setting up the stream and send the link